Khushimehra/showcasehub/README.md

 ## 🔐 Admin Panel Access

-* The **Get Started** button on the home page navigates directly to the Admin Panel.
+* The admin icon on the home page navigates directly to the Admin Panel.
 * Admins can manage all projects from a single dashboard.

 ---